 Gloucestershire County Council Press Release on levelling up fund

-The Gloucester Southwest Bypass project is a major road expansion of tarmaced space, adding multiple extra lanes to the A430 Llanthony Road as it meets St Ann Way, which is justified by an increasingly outdated assumption that it’s possible to build enough lanes to fix long-term congestion.
+The Gloucester South West Bypass (GSWB) project is a major road expansion of tarmaced space, adding multiple extra lanes to the A430 Llanthony Road as it meets St Ann Way, which is justified by an increasingly outdated assumption that it’s possible to build enough lanes to fix long-term congestion.

 It will create tens of thousands of extra car trips into and through Gloucester, and includes no dedicated public transport lanes.
 The total scheme costs are £11 million.